capstanlqc/i18n-guide/xliff-prepp-best-practices.md

   </trans-unit>
 ```

-????
-ADD TEMPLATE HERE
+In this case the OmegaT project must use the Okapi XLIFF filter.

 ## References

-1. <span id="1"></span> OmegaT is a free and open source computer-assisted translation tool (CAT-tool) that cApStAn uses to translate and review/edit XLIFF files in international large-scale translation projects.
-It offers more technical possibilities than OLT. [⏎](#a1)
+1. OmegaT is a free and open source computer-assisted translation tool (CAT-tool) that cApStAn uses to translate and review/edit XLIFF files in international large-scale translation projects.
+It offers many more technical possibilities than OLT.
+See our  OmegaT installation and customization guide: https://slides.com/capstan/omegat-installation-and-customization-guide/fullscreen [⏎](#a1)

-2. <span id="2"></span> OmegaT installation and customization guide: https://slides.com/capstan/omegat-installation-and-customization-guide/fullscreen [⏎](#a2)
+2. <span id="2"></span> See [https://okapiframework.org/wiki/index.php?title=Rainbow](https://okapiframework.org/wiki/index.php?title=Rainbow)  [⏎](#a2)

 3. <span id="3"></span> See [http://docs.oasis-open.org/xliff/xliff-core/xliff-core.html](http://docs.oasis-open.org/xliff/xliff-core/xliff-core.html) [⏎](#a3)